pierre-rouleau/pel/doc/pel-manual.rst

   - are implemented in several mostly independent files,
   - have key bindings mostly using the function keys to provide key map trees that do not interfere with standard Emacs key bindings,
   - provides access to over 230 external Emacs packages via `PEL Customization`_.
-You select what you want to use then let PEL download, install and configure them, dealing with dependencies and key binding activation.
+You select what you want to use then let **pel-init** download, install and configure them, dealing with dependencies and key binding activation.